-This course gives students an introduction into robotics and computer science and is ideal for students looking to further pursue courses or an eventual career in the fields.
-Computer science has many branches (software development, networking, cyber-security, data mining, game development, simulation, etc.), however you start by programming.
-Lego EV3 robots will be used to take a hands-on approach to building and programming robots as a basis for introducing other important concepts that are relevant across all computer science languages: program design, the development and use of fundamental data structures, the study of standard algorithms, and an understanding of hardware and software components.
-The use of mathematics is vital to person's success in the computer programming world and will be a focus of the course.
-This course is for students of all ability levels and robotics and computer science backgrounds.
-This is a Level 3 course, however Level 4 credit can be earned if students program, design, and build VEX robots using RobotC or FIRST robots as well as compete in at least one out of school VEX or FIRST competition.
+This course gives students an introduction into robotics and computer science and is ideal for students looking to further pursue courses or an eventual career in the robotics or associated fields.
+Computer science has many branches (software development, networking, cyber-security, data mining, game development, simulation, computer engineering, etc.), however students will start by learning basic level programming.
+Students learn to load software and programming tools related to JAVA.
+First Robotics Competition (FRC) robots are used to take a handson approach to building and programming robots as a basis for introducing other important concepts that are relevant across all computer science languages.
+Students gain an understanding of hardware systems and software components.
+The use of mathematics is vital to a person's success in the computer programming and engineering worlds and will be a focus of this course.
+This course is for students of all ability levels with robotics and computer science backgrounds.

+This is a Level 3 course, however Level 4 credit can be earned either by programming, designing, and building an FRC robot using JAVA or by participating and competing in at least one of our school's FRC Team 2641 competitions.